 Refining Intuitive Knowing

 Above all else, practice and trust are really the keys to refining your intuition.
-I would like to say that intuition has nothing to do with emotions.
-A lot of time people will say that "I have this feeling," but the clearer the intuition, the less emotional charge comes with it.
-Fear can be wrapped up initially with intuitions because so many people can't accept this knowing.
-The lack of mental acceptance triggers a fear of the unknown to tangle up with the intuition.
+I would also emphasize that intuition has nothing to do with emotions.
+A lot of time people will say that “I have this feeling,” but the clearer the intuition, the less emotional charge comes with it.
+Fear can be wrapped up initially with intuitions because so many people can’t accept this knowing.
+The lack of mental acceptance triggers a fear of the unknown that tangles up with the intuition.
 This is why coming to know our fears and doing the work to clear space inside of us is so critical.
-If you don't, it makes it that much harder to hear the important messages that we all have access to.
+If you don’t, it makes it that much harder to hear important messages.

 It’s also important to mention that we do ALL have access to intuition and deeper knowing.
 Some people are especially good it.
 It just comes natural, while others have to practice more.
 It’s kinda like sports that way.
 Some people pick up a basketball and can do all kinds of things; others have to practice a lot more.
 Regardless, we all have this space of inner knowing, and with practice and clarity, it becomes a critical compass to finding what’s right and true for you in this life.